 The National Minimum Wage is the minimum pay per hour almost all workers are entitled to.
-The National Living Wage is higher than the National Minimum Wage - workers get it if they’re over 25.
+The National Living Wage is higher than the National Minimum Wage.
+From 1 April 2021 workers get it if they’re over 23.

 The minimum wage a worker should get depends on their age and if they’re an apprentice.

 Type of work